Bronze Tiger: Racial identity and themes

 The character's identity as African American is influenced in his characterization; during Richard Dragon, Kung-Fu Fighter, his contrasting background is noted when compared to Dragon, whom harbored racist tendencies in their first meeting but grew to overcome it later and becoming one of his best friends.
 Several other adversaries throughout the series often taunted him with racist remarks.
 In John Ostrander's Suicide Squad, racial bias was implied to be responsible for Turner's role as second-in-command to Rick Flag Jr. despite his leadership abilities and the odd level of scrutiny regarding his past by Sarge Steel and his superiors, the idea suspected by both by Amanda Waller and King Faraday respectively, and influenced the former's willingness to help him rehabilitate.

 Love interests

 Throughout his publication, Bronze Tiger has had several love interests; in his original appearances, Jane Lewis was his fiancée whom was killed by an assassin hired by her father to stage an attack, with him being an affiliate of the League of Assassins.
 Following Crisis on Infinite Earths, his background included Miyoshi, whom was killed by the League of Assassins in retaliation, and Cynthia Reynolds.
-In DC All-In, his revised backstory included Carolyn Wu-San as an interest until her demise.
+In "DC All In", his revised backstory included Carolyn Wu-San as an interest until her death.
 Bronze Tiger's most significant love interest is Vixen, whom he dated during their time in the Suicide Squad until Sarge Steel's manipulations makes him doubt rehabilitation despite her support.
 Subsequent stories also depict their interactions after amicably.
-Recent stories and revisions has defined his relationship with Lady Shiva as "complicated" and cumulated to the pair having a son.
+Recent stories and revisions has defined his relationship with Lady Shiva as "complicated" and culminated to the pair having a son.